ricardomoraworking/test-medical-v1/README.md

 ## Limitations
 1. The time to make the septup of the environment
+2. Some time, without doing laravel, I have been in projects with React, graphql, and node lately, but I consider that I catch up quickly between languages